Variance Decay Property for Filter Stability

 where $\var^\nu(\gamma_T(X_T)):=\E^\nu\big(|\gamma_T(X_T)-1|^2\big)$.
 Therefore, the backward map $\gamma_T\mapsto y_0$ is non-expansive -- the variance of the random variable $y_0(X_0)$ is smaller than the variance of the random variable $\gamma_T(X_T)$.

-In the remainder of this paper, we have two goals: \begin{enumerate} \item To express a stronger form of~\eqref{eq:jensens_ineq} such that the variance decay property~\eqref{eq:VDP} is deduced under a suitable definition of the Poincar\'e inequality (PI). \item Relate PI to the model properties, namely, (i) ergodicity of the Markov process; and (ii) observability of the HMM~$(\clA,h)$. \end{enumerate} The following subsections are included to help relate the approach of this paper to the literature.
+In the remainder of this paper, we have two goals: \begin{enumerate} \item To express a stronger form of~\eqref{eq:jensens_ineq} such that the variance decay property~\eqref{eq:VDP} is deduced under a suitable definition of the Poincar\'e inequality (PI). \item Relate PI to the model properties, namely, (i) ergodicity of the Markov process; and (ii) observability of the HMM~$(\clA,h)$. \end{enumerate} Concerning these goals, the contributions of this paper are noted briefly as an aid to the reader.
+These are as follows: \begin{enumerate} \item The stronger form of~\eqref{eq:jensens_ineq} is formula~\eqref{eq:var_contractive}. \item Relationship of the PI to the HMM model properties is given in~\Prop{prop:sufficiency}. \item Based on the use of the PI, the two main filter stability results are given in~\Thm{thm:general-nonexponential-case} and~\Thm{thm:finite-case}. \end{enumerate}

+The following subsections are included to help relate the approach of this paper to the literature.
 The reader may choose to skip ahead to \Sec{sec:func_notn_assmp} without any loss of continuity.